HMCS Huron (G24): Refit and end of war

 In August 1944, Huron returned to Canada to undergo a refit at Halifax, Nova Scotia.
 She returned to UK waters in November 1944, carrying out escort duties in the Western Approaches.
 In March 1945, she was transferred to the Home Fleet for screening duties, traveling from Scapa Flow and the River Clyde.
 On 16 April 1945, Huron sailed for Murmansk on one final Arctic convoy to the Soviet Union, returning to Scapa Flow on 6 May 1945.
-On the return convoy to Scapa Flow, the last convoy battle of the European war takes place.
-The convoy is attacked by German U-boats, with one member of the escort, HMS Goodall being sunk.
+On the return convoy to Scapa Flow, the last convoy battle of the European war took place.
+The convoy was attacked by German U-boats, with one member of the escort, HMS Goodall being sunk.
 Huron, Haida and the cruiser HMS Berwick departed Scapa Flow for Trondheim, Norway, calling in fjords with relief supplies.
-Upon reaching Trondheim, the Allied units take over custody of surrendered U-boats.
+Upon reaching Trondheim, the Allied units took over custody of surrendered U-boats.
 Huron returned to Greenock, Scotland on 24 April 1945.
 In May 1945 she returned to Canada.
 She began a tropicalization refit to prepare her for possible service in the southern Pacific Ocean.
 However, this was cancelled due to the surrender of Japan.
 Following the end of the war, she was decommissioned into the reserve on 9 March 1946.